munjidev/Multi-Agent-Systems/README.md

 The environment should now have the required libraries for the project to run.
 When running the project from the terminal, make sure to have the environment activated by writing `conda activate myenv`.

+## How to run both projects:

+For the `PackageRobots` project, make sure to set up the flask server with the port 8585.

+For the Unity side, make sure to open the `/TrafficVisualization` directory as a Unity project.

+In order to run the project, make sure to have your conda environment activated and set up, and be located within the `/Server` Directory.
+Then, input the following command:

+`flask server.py`

+Then, run the unity project by pressing the play button.

+For a 2D visualization, you can de-comment the section within the server.py file, and comment the entire unity api below it.
+Then, run the following command:

+`python server.py`

+The same holds for the `CarAgents` project, however, both mesa and flask server files have been separated for ease of use.
+Simply make sure to set the flask server port to 8585, and have the Unity project open (beware, it has the same name as the PackageRobots Unity directory).
+Then, you should be able to run the following commands:

+`flask flask_server.py` or <br />
+`python mesa_server.py`

 ## Resources

 * You can view our scheduled tasks and requirements within our [Trello](https://trello.com/b/hyh2nYDJ/tc2008b-traffic-simulator). <br />